You have seen how we can automatically install WordPress using Cpanel and Fantastico now let’s install WordPress manually using FTP.

 So let’s say for example that I am creating a blog for my site members as I did previously.
 I have named it already as member.affiliatexfiles.com through setting it up in Cpanel.

-Now you need to unzip your WordPress files that you downloaded earlier so that we can upload them to the new folder on our site.
-Once that is done we are going to select all the files inside the WordPress folder, once selected Simply drag those selected files with your mouse from here to here.
+Now you need to unzip the WordPress files that you downloaded earlier so that we can upload them to the new folder on our site.
+Once that is done we are going to select all the files inside the WordPress folder, once chosen drag those chosen files with your mouse from here to here.

 You will be uploading over 900 files to this sub-domain or directory.

 Now while these files are uploading, go to your web hosting Cpanel so that you can create a “Create a database and the database username and password”.
-We need these three items in order to finalize the WordPress installation.
+We need these three items to finalise the WordPress installation.
 Continue this tutorial by following this link to Learn How to Create A WordPress Database Manually.

-And remember if you are not one for reading and would actually like to watch me do this step by step then make sure you check out our comprehensive video tutorials on Mastering WordPress
+And remember if you are not one for reading and would like to watch me do this step by step then make sure you check out our comprehensive video tutorials on Mastering WordPress.